Skip to content

 Camera & Lighting Interface

-Introducing the Camera & Lighting Interface (CVTI) software.
-This software is designed to control camera and lighting systems.
-The software is written in Visual Basic .NET and is designed to run on Windows operating systems.
+Introducing Camera & Visual Touch Interface (CVTI).
+This Visual Basic .NET software is designed to control camera and lighting & camera systems.
+Written in Visual Basic .NET and is designed to run on Windows operating systems.
 The software provides a user-friendly interface for all kinds of users.
-Allowing users to adjust camera settings, capture images, and control the lighting and corresponding hatches.
+Allowing users to adjust camera settings, capture images, and control the lighting and corresponding mechanical hatches.

 Camera & Visual Touch Interface